impishlucy/Yamibunko/README.md

 6. Save the setup and wait for the launcher to start the web UI.

 The launcher prepares the local runtime, downloads whats needed and starts the webapp.<br/>
-If the web UI does not open automatically, check the launcher log window.
+If the web UI does not open automatically, check the launcher log window.<br/>
+You can close the Logs if you want, the app runs in the backround and has right clickable tray icon.

 ### Update (with Launcher)
 1. Stop any Yamibunko instance running and wait for shutdown.